BodonFerenc/BodonFerenc.github.io/_posts/2026-05-13-Variadic-Functions.md

 ## Summary

-Combining variadic functions, type checking, and filter functions — with parameter handling separated from core logic — produces clean, robust, and easy-to-use q functions.
+By combining variadic compositions, 4.1 type checking, and filter functions, you can build q APIs that are both flexible and "fail-fast."
+Separating parameter validation from the core implementation results in code that is easier to test, document, and extend.